 You, on the other hand, may be relieved to hear that the following is an adaptation of the old Scots recipe.
 It uses less water, is enriched with much more cream and honey and is then elevated to ambrosial heights by the addition of a generous quantity of Scots whisky liqueur.

 For the final excitement – the oats are back!

 - 4 tablespoons liqueur whisky i.e. Drambuie or similar

 - Heat the dry oatmeal gently in a heavy based saucepan until it turns a golden brown then set aside.

 - Beat the cream till smooth but not stiff.

-- Melt honey over gentle heat till it runs.
+- Soften the honey over gentle heat till it runs.
 Do not boil.

-- Fold the heated honey into the whipped cream.
+- Fold the warmed honey into the whipped cream.